SupernovaNus/MedEvalPro/README.md

 ## Classification
-* Key question: How to predict if a PA will be approved or not?
+* Key question: How to predict if a claim or PA will be approved or not?

 **Models:**